fuji44/dmm-client/README.md

 # DMM Client

 An unofficial TypeScript client for the DMM web service.
 The client code is generated using [Kiota](https://github.com/microsoft/kiota).
 The underlying OpenAPI Spec is independently created based on the [official reference](https://affiliate.dmm.com/api/) and the actual behavior of the API.

+> [!WARNING]
+> Since kiota-typescript is a preview version, it may stop working when kiota-related packages are upgraded.

 ## Usage